kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Passive diffusion of H+
 	E. Na+/K+ pump

-#### Answer: ?
+#### Answer: B. H+/K+ ATPase - ?

 ### Q2.77
 When a patient has a lower than normal haemoglobin, it is important to determine whether RBCs are of normal size and whether they have a normal concentration of Hb.
 These measurements, known as erythrocyte or RBC indices, provide important information above various types of anaemia.
 Which of the following is correct?

-	A. Mean corpuscular volume (MCV) = Haematocrit × Total RBC count
+	A. Mean corpuscular volume (MCV) = Haematocrit × Total RBC count - F
-	B. MCV = Hb × Total RBC count
+	B. MCV = Hb × Total RBC count - F
 	C. Mean corpuscular haemoglobin (MCH) = Haemoglobin × [Total RBC count/100]
 	D. MCH concentration (MCHC) = [Haemoglobin/Haematocrit] × 100
 	E. MCHC = Haemoglobin/Total RBC count

-#### Answer: ?
+#### Answer: E. MCHC = Haemoglobin/Total RBC count - ?

 ### Q2.78
-A 22-yo woman with paroxysmal hypertension, tachycardia, diaphoresis, tachypnoea, flushing, cold and clammy skin, severe headache, angina and palpitation is Dx with a phaeochromocytoma.
+A 22-year-old woman with paroxysmal hypertension, tachycardia, diaphoresis, tachypnoea, flushing, cold and clammy skin, severe headache, angina and palpitation is diagnosed with a _phaeochromocytoma_.
 The urine levels of which of the following substances will be high in this patient?

 	A. Dehydroepiandrosterone
 	B. Pregnanetriol